PaulTran47/econ-grad-app-deadlines/index.md

 ## Why did you make this website?

-Because of perhaps the most mundane first-world problem: I got tired of searching and navigating through each schools' PhD website individually to skim for the application deadlines.
+Because most schools' PhD websites are awful at clearly displaying the application deadlines.

-There also wasn't any single website that had all the deadlines, so I made a GitHub Pages to track and display this information front and centre for myself and future applicants.
+There also wasn't any single website that had all the deadlines, so I made this GitHub Page to track and display this information front and centre for myself and future applicants.

 ## Are you going to be adding more schools?